FlameWolf/quick-pad/README.md

 ### Notes

-- Create, view, edit, and delete plain-text notes from a tile-based dashboard.
+- Create, view, edit, archive, and delete plain-text notes from a tile-based dashboard.
-- Each note shows title, last-updated date, and a short summary preview.
+- Each tile shows the title, last-updated date, and a short summary preview.
-- Live word, sentence, and character counts while reading or editing.
+- Live sentence, word, and character counts (Unicode-aware via `Intl.Segmenter`) while reading or editing.
-- Per-note undo / redo history while editing (up to 100 steps).
+- Per-note undo / redo history while editing (debounced, up to 100 steps).
-- "Confirm to delete" guard to prevent accidental deletions.
+- "Discard unsaved changes" guard when navigating away or reloading mid-edit.
+- Confirm dialog (with Enter / Escape keyboard shortcuts) protects destructive actions.

 ### Organisation

-- Sort notes by **Updated**, **Created**, **Title**, or **Character count**, ascending or descending.
+- Sort notes by **Updated**, **Created**, **Title**, or **Characters**, ascending or descending.
-- Sort preference is remembered between sessions.
+- Sort field and direction are remembered between sessions.
-- Multi-select mode: tap **Select**, pick notes (or **Select All**), then bulk-export.
+- Multi-select mode: tap **Select**, pick notes (or **Select All**), then bulk-export, archive, trash, restore, or delete.
+- Selected count and per-view actions are shown in a sticky selection action bar.

+### Archive and Trash

+- Archive notes you want to keep but not see on the main dashboard; unarchive them at any time.
+- Deleting a note moves it to **Trash** rather than removing it immediately, so you can change your mind.
+- Trashed notes are kept for **30 days** and then automatically purged on app start.
+- Dedicated `/notes/archive` and `/notes/trash` views support the same select / bulk-action workflow.
+- **Empty Trash** permanently removes all trashed notes in one step.
+- Trashed notes can be restored, exported, or permanently deleted from the trash view.

 ### Import / Export

-- Import any plain-text file as a new note (file type is sniffed before import; unsupported files are reported).
+- Import any plain-text file as a new note.
+Files are content-sniffed (magic numbers, NUL bytes, control-character ratio, UTF-8 validation) before import; unsupported files are reported in a toast.
+- Multiple files can be imported in one go.
 - Export a single note as a `.txt` file.
-- Export selected notes or **Export All** as a `quick-pad-notes.zip` archive (powered by JSZip), with collisions in titles automatically de-duplicated.
+- Export selected notes or **Export All** as a `quick-pad-notes.zip` archive (powered by JSZip), with title collisions automatically de-duplicated and unsafe filename characters sanitised.

 ### Offline / PWA

 - Installable as a Progressive Web App (standalone display, custom theme colour, app icon).
-- Service worker caches the app shell so it loads and works offline after the first visit.
+- Service worker caches the app shell so it loads and works offline after the first visit (registered only in production builds).
 - All notes are stored in `localStorage` — no account required to use the app.

 ### Theme